'My baby. My baby': Dog rescued from wreckage of collapsed Magnolia house 6 days later

 On Jan.
 7, a landslide caused the house to partially collapse, leaving James Fritts trapped inside, while his wife Didi was able to crawl to safety.

 James said one of their dogs died in the collapse, while the other was unaccounted for but presumed dead at the time.
-Family said they had been coming by the house hoping to hear the missing dog, Sammy, but didn't have much hope.
+The family said they had been coming by the house hoping to hear the missing dog, Sammy, but didn't have much hope.

 Earlier this week, the couple described surviving the ordeal.